MITgcm/MITgcm/verification/atm_gray/README.md

 has an interactive SST with a 10m mixed layer depth and a prescribed, time-invariant Q-flux.
 It also includes a weak damping of stratospheric winds.

-The **secondary** test, using files from `input.ape/` dir, is the same as the primary test but use prescribed idealized SST from Neale and Hoskins, 2001, Aqua-Planet Experiment (APE) project without stratospheric wind damping.
+The **secondary** test, using files from `input.ape/` dir, is the same as the primary test but without stratospheric wind damping, and uses prescribed idealized SST from Neale and Hoskins, 2001, Aqua-Planet Experiment (APE) project.

 ### Instructions:
 Configure and compile the code: